experiandataquality/aperture-data-studio-sdk/SDKTestFramework/README.md

 ## Running the Test

-With the test written (following the [Writing a Test using the SDK Test Framework](#writing-a-test-using-the-sdk-test-framework) section), the Test needs to be built and run using Gradle.
+With the test written (following the [Writing a Step Test using the SDK Test Framework](#writing-a-step-test-using-the-sdk-test-framework) section), the Test needs to be built and run using Gradle.

 1. Run `gradle build` either from the command line or from IntelliJ IDEA: